sensu/sensu-docs/content/sensu-go/5.18/reference/secrets-providers.md

 With Sensu's secrets management, you can obtain secrets from one or more external secrets providers, refer to external secrets, and consume secrets via [backend environment variables][4].

 Only Sensu backends have access to request [secrets][9] from a secrets provider.

-Secrets are only transmitted over a TLS websocket connection.
+Secrets are only transmitted over a transport layer security (TLS) websocket connection.
 Unencrypted connections must not transmit privileged information.

-For agent-side resources, enable TLS/mTLS.
+For agent-side resources, you must [enable mutual TLS (mTLS)][13].
+Sensu will not transmit secrets to agents that do not use mTLS.

 The [Sensu Go commercial distribution][1] includes a built-in secrets provider, `Env`, that exposes secrets from [environment variables][4] on your Sensu backend nodes.
 You can also use the secrets provider `VaultProvider` to authenticate via the HashiCorp Vault integration's [token auth method][10] or [TLS certificate auth method][11].